 To help limit the spread of COVID-19, the University is taking measures to test, trace, isolate, and treat cases that may emerge.

-In order to understand and mitigate the prevalence of COVID-19 on campus, the University is providing weekly screening for up to 5,000 students, faculty, other academic appointees, and postdoctoral researchers and staff participants who will regularly be on campus.
+In order to understand and mitigate the prevalence of COVID-19 on campus, the University is providing weekly screening for interested students, faculty, other academic appointees, and postdoctoral researchers and staff participants who will regularly be on campus.